MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 If you're using Storage Spaces Direct in a virtual environment, you must consider:

-- Virtual disks aren't susceptible to failures like physical, however you're dependent on the performance and reliability of the public or private cloud
+- Virtual disks aren't susceptible to failures like physical drives are, however you're dependent on the performance and reliability of the public or private cloud
 - It's recommended to use a single tier of low latency / high performance storage
 - Virtual disks must be used for capacity only